- Ethiopia, home to more than a hundred million people, has become a major power in the Horn of Africa.

 Eritrea gained independence in 1993, making Ethiopia a landlocked state and bringing to a head long-standing border disputes.
 Sporadic fighting broke out into war in 1998, killing an estimated one hundred thousand people.
 A 2000 peace treaty [PDF] largely halted the armed conflict, but hostilities persisted.
 The countries cut diplomatic ties and kept troops deployed along the border.

 Abiy, however, immediately sought reconciliation with Ethiopia’s northern neighbor.
 In a landmark meeting with Eritrean President Isaias Afwerki in July 2018, the two announced an agreement to restore relations.
 The deal reopened embassies, resumed direct flights, and granted Ethiopia access to Eritrean ports.
+Yet analysts say many points of tension remain unresolved, including disputed borders and continued trade barriers.

 How has Ethiopia’s economy developed?